 \subsection{Estimate of the integral over $(F^\times)^3$}

 In this subsection, we bound using the bounds on the inner integral obtained in the previous section.
 Throughout this subsection we assume $d_i\ge 4$ for $1\le i\le 3$ and we fix $\tfrac{1}{2}>\varepsilon>0$.
-To avoid repetition, we point out once and for all that in the archimedean case all implicit constants and Schwartz functions appearing in bounds in this section can be chosen continuously as a function of whatever Schwartz functions appear in the hypotheses of the bounds.
+To avoid repetition, we point out once and for all that in the archimedean case all implicit constants and rapidly decreasing functions appearing in bounds in this section can be chosen continuously as a function of whatever rapidly decreasing functions appear in the hypotheses of the bounds.